PLEASE READ: If your CD

 These steps can be difficult to determine since the display is not

 lighting up.
-If sound comes through ok then the CD-20 has defective
+If sound comes through ok then the Model 20 has defective

 display circuits and can be sent in for repair.